bcncybersecurity/cyber.barcelona/README.md

 # cyber.barcelona
 BCN Cybersecurity web page

-This project is built w Lektor (https://www.getlektor.com/)
+This project is built w github pages

-Push to master and Travis CI will push the generated html pages to the gh-pages branch.
-Don't push to gh-pages!!! :P
+Push to main ang github will do its magic.